gui2171/concurso2024/README.md

-﻿# Little program I created with Python to healp me find the tests for teachers in different states in Brazil
+﻿# Little program I created with Python to healp me find the tests for teachers in different states in Brazil (Minas Gerais, São Paulo and Rio de Janeiro)